 Allow it to cool first, then wipe it down softly with a moist sponge (not soaking wet one), scrub with a brush or scourer if need be, and pat dry immediately.
 Then allow to air-dry for as long as needed.
 The antimicrobial properties of salt keep the block clean with no need for soap.
 Keep the block as dry as possible and never submerge in water.
 You don’t want the salt to dissolve!

 Once clean and dry, store it somewhere cool and dry.
-And if you live in a particularly humid climate, wrap the block in plastic wrap to prevent moisture pooling.
+We suggest you wrap the block in plastic wrap to prevent moisture pooling.

 A Himalayan salt block will give you a new, creative way of cooking.
 Not only will it make your food sing, it will be sure to impress your family and guests too.
 Have a look at our range here and read more about using your salt block here.
 The creative options for salt block cooking are practically endless, so get busy!